natforsdick/rewarewaannotation/README.md

    --outdir <OUTDIR>
 ```

-However, we want to make use of the SLURM scheduler and allow NextFlow to make it's own arrays to handle the various pipeline steps.
+However, we want to make use of the SLURM scheduler and allow NextFlow to make its own arrays to handle the various pipeline steps.

 ### Running on SLURM